nreh1r/quiz-app/README.md

 Quiz App!

 This app connects to a quiz question API that sends 5 random questions back which are then presented with their respective multiple choice answers.
-The choices are randomized so there is no distinct order to the answers. #� �q�u�i�z�-�a�p�p�
+The choices are randomized so there is no distinct order to the answers. #quizapp